sivareddyit/qubership-envgene/docs/colly/project-repository.md

   <artifact-template-name>: list of strings
 # Optional
 # Extends the list of possible values for the `role` attribute of the Environment in this project
-environmentRoleExtensions: list of strings
+environmentRoleExtensions: list of strings # To discuss.
+Maybe this is an attribute of the whole repo? or a deployment parameter?
 # Optional
 # Extends the list of possible values for the `status` attribute of the Environment in this project
-environmentStatusExtensions: list of strings
+environmentStatusExtensions: list of strings # To discuss.
+Maybe this is an attribute of the whole repo? or a deployment parameter?
 ```

 ### `credentials.yaml`